lzilioli/iOS-Util-Shortcuts/README.md

 Welcome to the iOS Util Shortcuts Git repository!
 This project offers an innovative way to share and distribute Apple Shortcuts and their dependencies through a single Git repository, eliminating the need to manually download multiple shortcuts and making updates more convenient.
 The main components of this system include the **SC Pshr ⬆️ (Shortcut Pusher)** and **SC Pllr ⬇️ (Shortcut Puller)** shortcuts.

-Please note that SC Psher ⬆ is only required if you are a Shortcut developer looking to publish shortcuts using this method.
+Please note that SC Psher ⬆ is only required if you are a Shortcut developer looking to publish shortcuts to your own git repository using this method.

 ## Getting Started